Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 \subsection{Difficulty of prevailing models without prediction in reproducing the observed pattern}

-A natural way of calibrating a day-to-day dynamical model is to find the optimal parameters that minimize the sum of squared error between simulated and observed flow evolution trajectories.
+A natural way of calibrating a day-to-day dynamical model is to find the optimal parameters that minimize the RMSE between simulated and observed flow evolution trajectories.
 In doing so, \citet{ye2018exploration} found that the prevailing day-to-day models could not produce fluctuated trajectories fitting the experimental data; see Figure~3 of that paper.
 (Due to the intractability of the above ``simulation-based'' method, they had to turn to a relaxed problem using regression analysis.)
 Below we give an explanation of the prevailing models' difficulties.

 To explain, we plot the net flow of three routes on each day $t$ in Figure~\ref{fig:in_out}.
 We use different colors and shapes to mark different routes ranked by the travel cost on the day $t-1$: green square points for the shortest route, yellow triangular points for the second-shortest route, and red circular points for the longest route.